 There are also options within your community, such as Adult Education centers, Community Colleges, Literacy Centers, and libraries that offer courses, which are great options, especially for those that prefer to learn in person.

 Almost every college and university offers distance education or online courses that you can apply to.
 If you are changing jobs into a new industry, you could complete a degree or certificate program online without needing to quit your day job.

-5. Does This New Career Align With My Passions And Interests, As Well As What I’m Good At?
+5. Does This New Career Align With My Passions, Interests, and Strengths?

 When looking at your career path or job prospects “follow your passion” is a piece of advice that you’ll hear a lot.
 But what if you’re not sure what you are passionate about?